 Music geeks are tearing apart this ‘Joy to the World’ cake and it’s hilarious

-Someone has attempted to make a lovely festive cake – but musicians aren’t happy.
+Someone has attempted to make a lovely musical cake – but a few people aren’t happy.

 When George Frideric Handel wrote the melody to ‘Joy to the World’ in the early 18th century, he wrote it in 2/4 time with a bouncy, dotted rhythm.

 Unfortunately this cake, which reads ‘Joy to the World… is a major scale’, appears to have ignored all the original meter of the song.